Table Of Contents

 However, migrating to the serverless architecture requires more than just “lifting and shifting” your applications.
 Without cost visibility, it’s impossible to ensure you’re making effective architectural decisions to optimize.

-With CloudZero, you can make migration cost clear and predictable — for you and your finance team.
-Our approach provides real-time visibility into cloud costs during a migration and maps cloud costs to products, features, and teams. to see how you can use cloud cost intelligence to make the switch to serverless architecture.
+With CloudZero, you can make migration costs clear and predictable — for you and your finance team.
+Our approach provides real-time visibility into cloud costs during migration and maps these costs to specific products, features, and teams.